conduktor/conduktor-docs/docs/gateway/concepts/logical-topics/sql-topics.md

 ---

 :::caution under enhancement
-We are reworking this part of the documentation at the moment, for now this is the page to use [SQL Topics](/gateway/interceptors/optimize/virtual-sql-topic/)
+We are currently reworking this part of the documentation, for now please use [SQL Topics](/gateway/interceptors/optimize/virtual-sql-topic/)
 :::